-Root Cause Analysis (RCA) Meeting - In our recorded, three and a half hour Root Cause Analysis meeting the Trust told us unequivocally that the locum's CV had been signed off by a consultant before he started work.
+Root Cause Analysis (RCA) Meeting - In our recorded, three and a half hour Root Cause Analysis meeting the Trust told us unequivocally that the locum Registrar's CV had been signed off by a consultant before he started work.
 It later transpired that it had not been signed off at all.
 This means that the Trust's 4 month long investigation had seemingly failed to identify that the locum had been working without any checks or sign off whatsoever.
-The very fact that there was no sign off via email as claimed, led us to believe that there was no such system otherwise it would have been flagged.
+The very fact that there was no sign off by email as claimed, led us to believe that there was no such system otherwise it would have been flagged.
 At inquest the Medical Director told the court that they had been "unable to identify who had employed the locum".
-This, we see as impossible.
+This, we see as wholly implausible.

 Refusal to refer Harry's death to the coroner - We asked on numerous occasions and were told unequivocally that there was no need to inform the coroner as the cause of death, Hypoxic Ischemic Encephalopathy (HIE) was known, we have this in writing and on tape and it was repeated in the RCA report, signed off at board level.
-In the recorded RCA meeting of March 14th 2018, Annie Oakley the meeting chair admitted that Harry's death was preventable and that the care was "inadequate".
-Therefore, sometime before the date of our meeting this was known and yet they still refused to call the coroner.
+In the recorded RCA meeting of March 14th 2018, Annie Oakley the meeting chair who was not a clinical member of staff, admitted that Harry's death was "preventable" and that the care was "inadequate".
+Therefore, sometime before the date of our meeting these facts were known by senior managers/directors and yet they still refused to call the coroner.

 You will see from the document here that we notified the coroner on March 15th 2018 at 9.55 in the morning.
-The Trust had said they would finally refer to the coroner during the meeting we had the previous day but we had no faith that they would.
-As it happened, we were right, the Trust took a further 5 weeks and 3 days to do so and only then because we chased the Medical Director twice.
+The Trust had said they would finally refer to the coroner during the meeting we had the previous day but we had no faith that they would do so.
+As it happened, we were right, the Trust took a further 5 weeks and 3 days to do so, and only then because we chased the Medical Director twice.